Hi, I'm Jason Canon. I'm a PhD candidate in political theory at the University of Cambridge. The Novice is my notebook for thinking in public (¶26.1).

 20s: Launched the website where the Hackintosh was born.
 Studied abroad in London.
 Sold website to some Brits.
 Earned master’s from the University of Chicago.
 Started Ph.D. at Brown.
 Founded The Art of Theory, a political philosophy quarterly.
 Visited my 50th state.
 Lost myself for a bit (¶22.1).
 Returned home.

-30s: Took care of my grandmother (or did she take care of me?).
-Took on her family’s name.
+30s: Took care of my grandmother.
+(Or did she take care of me?)
+Took on my maternal family name.
 Started to write for what felt like the first time.
-Relocated to Virginia to help drive liberalism forward.
+Relocated to Virginia.
 Published my first journal article, Three General Wills in Rousseau.
 Moved to England to start a PhD at Cambridge.

 C.V.